tiepdotme/serenade-wind/_posts/2020-03-01-going-with-the-flow.md

 - Using an argument for efficiency as a crutch
 - Ego-driven desire to be right or correct

 When it comes to this transition, the way integrity shows up is in my planning and being prepared.
 It will however be challenged as even best-conceived plans will go awry when weather patterns change.
-I can either having an internal fight about the implication of not being able to follow-through on time, or let it go.
+I can either have an internal fight about the implication of not being able to follow-through on time, or let it go.
 When there are forces greater than me at work, I will concede.

 As for curiosity, this new adventure will certainly unleash many opportunities to explore and to grow.
 Whether it is learning the nitty gritty of launching a website (coding, SEO, content strategy, etc.) to learning diesel mechanics or a new language, the only limitation I have ahead of me is time and figuring out how to prioritize all of these new activities.